 “For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin” (Hebrews 4:15).

 There is a thought that wood was used to make the articles of lighter weight and thus, more easily portable, than if of solid metal.
-This was an important consideration when they travelled.
+This was an important consideration when they traveled.

 As gold and copper are much alike in their appearance, yet different in quality, so the human nature is an image and likeness of the divine, adapted to earthly conditions.